 - Food coloring (optional)

-Wonder why we included the chocolate?
-That's the magical secret!
-Including candy melts makes your fondant firmer, more elastic and easier to use.
+Chocolate is the magic ingredient to making your fondant firmer, more elastic and easier to use.
 Plus, it stops it from sagging or drying out.
 Win-win!

 1. Melt the Marshmallows